-Starting next year, you'll receive a 1099-K if you receive at least $600 in payments from your clients on Upwork in 2022.
+You’ll receive a 1099-K if you are a U.S. taxpayer and receive at least $600 in payments from your clients on Upwork in 2022.
 If you reach this amount, you'll receive a 1099-K from Upwork in January 2023.
 This does not impact your tax return for 2021.

-We know taxes can be difficult, especially when figuring out which forms you need.
-While we can’t provide you with legal or tax advice, we can clarify which documents you will or will not receive from us.
+We know taxes can be difficult, especially figuring out which forms you need.
+While we can’t provide you with legal or tax advice, we can clarify which documents you will receive from us.

-The content of this article applies specifically to U.S. persons.
-If you are not a U.S. person, you are responsible for complying with the rules and regulations in your own jurisdiction.
-You may wish to consult with a trusted tax expert or advisor.
-Upwork cannot provide tax advice.
+This article applies specifically to U.S. persons.
+If you are not a U.S. person, you will need to complete and submit Form W-8BEN or Form W-8BEN-E to Upwork, and you are also responsible for complying with the tax laws in your own jurisdiction.
+For questions about what taxes you owe, you may wish to consult with a trusted tax expert or advisor — Upwork cannot provide tax advice.

 Form 1099-MISC and Form 1099-NEC

-Starting in tax year 2020, non-employee compensation should be reported on a Form 1099-NEC instead of a Form 1099-MISC.
-Freelancers — including those who earned more than $600— will not receive a Form 1099-NEC or 1099-MISC from Upwork.
+Starting in tax year 2020, non-employee compensation should be reported on Form 1099-NEC instead of Form 1099-MISC.
+Freelancers — including those who earned $600 USD or more — will not receive a Form 1099-NEC or 1099-MISC from Upwork.
 Your clients are not required to send you a 1099-NEC or 1099-MISC, either.